Skip to main content

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

 A reticulocyte count measures the number of young, immature red blood cells in your blood.
-It reflects how actively your bone marrow is producing new red blood cells and is a valuable indicator of bone marrow function.
+Reticulocytes are red blood cells that have only just been released by the bone marrow.
+Because they appear so early, the count reflects how actively the bone marrow is working to make new red blood cells, which makes a reticulocyte blood test a useful indicator of bone marrow function.

 What It Measures

-This test measures the percentage or absolute number of reticulocytes in your blood.
-Reticulocytes are newly released red blood cells that still contain remnants of RNA.
+A reticulocyte count test, sometimes shortened to retic count, measures the percentage or absolute number of reticulocytes in a blood sample.
+Reticulocytes are immature red blood cells that still contain remnants of RNA.
 After one to two days in circulation, they mature into fully functional red blood cells.
+Looking at the number of red blood cells being released this way shows how actively the bone marrow is working.

 Why It Matters